-- 5. (1) In order to achieve the purpose of this Act, the Council must- - (a) develop an action plan, not later than six months after its establishment, for the 10 implementation of the National Strategic Plan, which must- - (i) be adequately costed and implemented effectively; - (ii) set indicators to be complied with by all relevant stakeholders; and - (iii) monitor and evaluate the implementation of the National Strategic Plan by all relevant stakeholders on a regular basis;

-- (b) ensure that resources are equitably distributed for a comprehensive response to gender-based violence and femicide; - (c) ensure the development of programmes and measures for education and training concerning the prevention and combating of gender-based violence and femicide; - (d) encourage co-ordination between all structures established in terms of this Act in matters relating to the implementation of the National Strategic Plan; - (e) facilitate strategic partnerships between the Council and relevant stakeholders, as and when required; - (f) administer funds appropriated by an Act of Parliament; - (g) source and administer funding from sources other than that appropriated by an Act of Parliament; - (h) in consultation with the Minister, facilitate the establishment of inter-sectoral and multi-sectoral structures to jointly prevent and respond to gender-based violence and femicide; - (i) co-ordinate the monitoring and evaluation of the implementation of the National Strategic Plan at national, provincial and local level, and at community and other forums; - (j) in consultation with the Minister, report on the progress of the implementation of the National Strategic Plan to the Inter-Ministerial Committee on 35 Gender-Based Violence and Femicide and all relevant stakeholders; and - (k) support the Inter-Ministerial Committee on Gender-Based Violence and Femicide on matters that relate to gender-based violence and femicide, including during parliamentary oversight meetings on gender-based violence and femicide. - (2) The Council may advise the Minister, Inter-Ministerial Committee on Gender-Based Violence and Femicide and other relevant stakeholders on- - (a) any developments relating to the prevention of, and response to, gender-based violence and femicide; - (b) relevant international standards to be adhered to; and - (c) any matter falling within the purpose of this Act. - (3) The Council must, after consultation with the Minister and relevant stake-holders- - (a) review the National Strategic Plan and its action plan within five years after the date of commencement of this Act, and at least once every five years 50 thereafter; and - (b) amend the National Strategic Plan and its action plan when required, in which case such amendments must be approved by Cabinet.
+- 5. (1) In order to achieve the purpose of this Act, the Council must- - (a) develop an action plan, not later than six months after its establishment, for the implementation of the national strategy addressing gender-based violence and femicide, which must- - (i) be adequately costed and implemented effectively; - (ii) set indicators and timelines to be complied with by all relevant 35 stakeholders; and - (iii) co-ordinate the monitoring and evaluation of the implementation of the national strategy addressing gender-based violence and femicide; - (b) co-ordinate measures for education and training concerning the prevention and combating of gender-based violence and femicide; 40 - (c) ensure co-ordination between all structures established in terms of this Act in matters relating to the implementation of the national strategy addressing gender-based violence and femicide; - (d) facilitate strategic partnerships between the Council and relevant stakeholders, as and when required; - (e) in consultation with the Minister, facilitate the establishment of inter-sectoral and multi-sectoral structures to jointly prevent and respond to gender-based violence and femicide; and - (f) co-ordinate the prioritisation of gender-based violence and femicide programmes at national, provincial and local level, and at community and 50 other forums.

+(2) The Council must advise the Minister on-

+- (a) any developments relating to the prevention of, and response to, gender-based violence and femicide; - (b) relevant international standards to be adhered to; and - (c) any matter falling within the purpose of this Act.

+(3) The Council must report to the Minister at least four times a year on its activities, the performance of its functions and the achievement of its objectives, and the Minister must cause such report to be tabled in Parliament as required: Provided that the Council may at any time submit any other report if it is deemed necessary by Parliament.

+(4) The Council must review strategic and action plans as identified by the Minister 5 every five years or as required after the date of commencement of this Act.